APP-RS-OC-Polytech-2020/Custodia-Meta/README.md

 # Custodia-Meta
 Custodia-Meta

 This repo in meant as a meta-repos for Custodia project.
 Custodia is kinda big project involving controlling a Robotino robot using a Raspberry pi ([Custodia-rpi]) which uses a Webcam ([JavaCamServer]) and reports to a central server ([JavaRepeatServer]), written in Java.
-This central server is also charged with relaying messages from various sensors ([Custodia-sensors]) and a web interface ([Custodia-web]).
+This central server is also charged with relaying messages from various sensors ([Custodia-sensors]) and a web interface ([Custodia-web]) as well as an Engine to do all the heavy lifting ([Custodia-Engine]).

 It is meant to be used in conjunction with [meta], a tool for checking out and keeping track of many different git Repositories.